Since our founding in the basement of a West Louisville church…

 - Culinary skills job training in collaboration with Catholic Charities’ Common Table program, allowing it to expand and providing our kitchen with skilled, free labor.

 - A mobile retail market offering fresh and fresh frozen foods in food desert neighborhoods.

 - Build a platform for future growth and innovation to respond to community needs related to hunger

-The new facility in Parkland will begin serving the community in 2020 and will function in conjunction with our distribution center on Fern Valley Road.
+The new facility in Parkland will begin serving the community in spring 2020 and will function in conjunction with our distribution center on Fern Valley Road.